tsmaster/DiceTowerConstructionKit/README.md

  - Receiver: a module to put at the bottom to collect the dice.

+ - Ramp: a simple 45 degree slat that bounces dice away from one edge of a tube

 More modules are planned.
 You can print out any number of modules and assemble them as you like, and each module can be freely